tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 Warning:In recent versions of Xorg, the paths of libs are changed.
 So, sometimes libGL.so cannot be correctly loaded even if it's installed.
 Check this if your GL is not working.
-Please read "Troubleshooting" section for details.
+Please read #Troubleshooting section for details.

-If you have trouble, see #Troubleshooting.

-> Custom Kernels
+> Custom kernels

-To install catalyst for a custom kernel, you'll need to build your own catalyst-$kernel package.

-If you are at all uncomfortable or inexperienced with making packages, read up the ABS wiki page first so things go smoothly.
+Note:If you are at all uncomfortable or inexperienced with making packages, read up the ABS wiki page first so things go smoothly.

+To install catalyst for a custom kernel, you'll need to build your own catalyst-$kernel package:

 1. Obtain the PKGBUILD and catalyst.install files from Catalyst.
 2. Editing the PKGBUILD.
 Two changes need to be made here: